Biotoxicity Exposure Profile Assessment™

 Vital Environments has completed accredited continuing medical education through The George Washington University School of Medicine and Health Sciences, including the course “Understanding Mold Illness: The Basics.” education reinforces our commitment to medically informed, evidence-aligned environmental assessment practices.

-Founding Member of PEPN
+Founding Partner of PEPN